akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The woman leaned back.
 “We let you sleep.
 You must have been worn out, you poor thing.”
 Her eyes glittered, but not unkindly.
 “Take care of yourself, dear.
 And your goose.”

-“Thank you.
-For the ride and everything.”
+“Thank you—for the ride and everything.”

 Beatrice climbed down on shaky legs.
 She stood at the lane’s edge, basket in hand, and watched the cart creak away.
 The woman and girls waved.
 The man touched his forehead.
-Then they were gone, and she was left standing there alone on the laneway, with Goosie in a the coal hamper.
+Then they were gone, and she was left standing there alone on the laneway, with Goosie in the coal hamper.

 She set her face towards home and the ones that she loved.

 ---

-### Stanwey lane
+### Stanwey Lane

 The lane was narrow, rutted, the trees close on either side.
 The silence after the cart’s noise was almost deafening.
 She could hear her own breathing, the rustle of Goosie in the basket, the crunch of her shoes on the stones.